mlflow/mlflow/docs/source/search-runs.rst

   * ``datasets.{any_attribute}``
   * ``attributes.run_id``

-* Non-NULL conditions for numeric fields are not supported e.g. ``metrics.accuracy != "NULL"`` will fail.
+* Non-None conditions for numeric fields are not supported e.g. ``metrics.accuracy != "None"`` will fail.

 Other than the that, the syntax should be intuitive to anyone who has used SQL.
 To assemble a single search condition, you must assemble an inequality using the following components...